Ea12581/job_scraper/README.md

 posterProfileUrl

 📈 Google Sheet Output
-The job listings will be written into the sheet specified by SHEET_ID in main.py, with column headers automatically inserted.
+Job data is appended to the sheet defined by SHEET_ID in main.py.
+Headers are inserted once, and jobs are written in new rows automatically.

-🙌 Acknowledgments
+🙌 Built With
 Apify LinkedIn Job Scraper

 gspread

 pandas

-vbnet
-Copy
-Edit